-The Elgato Chat Link is a simple adapter that allows you to capture all audio from your Nintendo Switch, Xbox One or PlayStation 4 (PS4).
+The Elgato Chat Link is a simple adapter that allows you to capture all audio from your Xbox One, Xbox Series X/S, PlayStation 4 (PS4), or PlayStation 5 (PS5).
 Without Chat Link, you normally need to make compromises on what audio is captured for your audience to hear.

 Some consoles have certain limitations with what audio is sent over HDMI with a headset connected.
-Chat Link works with wired headsets that connect into your Nintendo Switch, Xbox One or PlayStation 4 controller.
+Chat Link works with wired headsets that connect into your Xbox One, Xbox Series X/S, PlayStation 4 (PS4), or PlayStation 5 (PS5) controller.
 USB or Wireless headsets do not directly work and sometimes have workarounds, see the [USB/Wireless Headsets] section later in this article.

 How It Works

 Setup - Elgato Game Capture and USB Devices

 Setup - OBS or Streamlabs OBS and USB Devices

 Setup - OBS or Streamlabs OBS and PCIe Devices